The best Prime Day deals available Sunday

-Amazon Prime Day 2019 starts tomorrow, but let's be honest: It actually started a couple weeks ago, with deals rolling out from Amazon proper and other stores getting in on the action: Walmart's Prime Day sale has already started, Macy's has a Black Friday in July sale ending tonight and eBay and Target will unveil their sales tomorrow.
+It's a conspiracy!
+Amazon has staged Prime Day to try to distract people from marching on Area 51.
+It'll probably work, too: Amazon Prime Day 2019 starts tomorrow, and a bunch of deals are already available.
+Other stores are getting in on the action, too: Walmart's Prime Day sale has already started, Macy's has a Black Friday in July sale ending tonight and eBay and Target will unveil their sales tomorrow.

 That said, we want to cut through the noise to bring you the absolute best bargains -- and the advice you need to find them and perhaps even improve on them.
 Here's how to make sure you don't miss a Prime Day sale you're looking for, your secret weapon on Prime Day and how to save even more than you expected on Prime Day.

-Finally, we'll be updating and expanding this post as deals arrive (and depart), so bookmark it and check back often.
+Indeed, we'll be updating and expanding this post as deals arrive (and depart), so bookmark it and check back often.
+Expired deals are collected way down at the bottom.

 Note that CNET may get a share of revenue from the sale of the products and services featured on this page.